 Here’s the CSO Position Description:

-> Create a Service Strategy for the organization.
+> Create and executive the Service Strategy for the organization.

 > Re-engineer customer serving processes from the customer’s point of view.